 Best for explorers: Medieval City Exploration Game and Tour in Sighisoara

 Best for those travelling in high season: Fast track tickets to Bran Castle (Dracula's castle - Romania's number one attraction)

-Fancy a summer music festival, but Glastonbury is beyond your budget?
-Serbia’s now famous EXIT Festival held in July might be just the ticket, and it’s less than half the price of Glastonbury.
+Serbia abounds with sights to suit all tastes.
+Fancy a low-cost summer music festival?
+Serbia’s famous EXIT Festival held in July might be just the ticket, and it’s less than half the price of Glastonbury.
 The line-up is always eclectic, with past acts including David Guetta and Ziggy Marley.

 A trip here is about more than the music, however, with a setting that leaves other festivals in the shade.
 The Petrovaradin fortress stands majestically above the lively city of Novi Sad, a couple of hours from Belgrade.
 Stages and festival spaces fill every corner of the fortress, and you can spend your days lounging on the river beaches on the banks of the Danube.

 If you don't have the time to stay longer, consider taking a day tour from Belgrade to explore Novi Sad and taste the local wines in Sremski Karlovci.

 Best for rooftop views of the city: Hotel Leopold I Novi Sad

 Slovakia's pride and joy, the Tatras mountain range is a magnificent series of peaks – culminating in the pyramid-shaped Gerlach at 2,655m.
 Start at one of the village resorts like Nový Smokovec or Ždiar, then make for the mountains, where you can rest your weary heads at cheap hikers’ chalets.

 This is serious mountain terrain, so be prepared and heed local advice.
 The mountains are also an inviting playground for climbers and cavers, and you’ll find mountain bike paths, tubing and rafting, plus a full winter season of skiing and snowboarding.